ttoss/modules/README.md

 ## Getting Started

-The necessary steps to run Modules are below:

-You need to have Yarn installed.
-For the best way to have it, visit this [link](https://classic.yarnpkg.com/en/docs/getting-started).
-After this:

 Clone the repo

 ```bash
 git clone https://github.com/ttoss/modules
 ```

-On the root, run:
+On the root of the project folder, run:

 ```bash
 yarn